 So, at the end of the day, this issue is all about a certain mindset.
 Employers need to shift their focus from a compliance-driven mindset to a safety-driven mindset, where risk management is the top priority.
 This means a – prevention is better than cure – mentality.
 For example, if we can prevent cancer then there would be no need to cure it.
 Along the same lines, when working at heights, if we can prevent employees from using PPE (such as harnesses), then there would be no need to worry about the risks associated with using PPE.
 However, if administrative and engineering controls are not sufficient to keep the hazards at bay, then employers must train workers to be mindful of what equipment they are using and how they’re using it.

 The bottom line – when employers have a safety-driven mindset - the safety and well-being of employees will be at the top of their lists.
 This mentality will automatically reduce the number of injuries and fatalities resulting from falls and help organizations better comply with the safety regulations set forth by OSHA and other regulatory agencies.
 A safety-driven mindset ultimately nurtures the compliance department side by side, as well.

 Training will Augur a Safety-Driven Mindset

 Training will continue to play an integral role in the safety-driven mindset of employers.
 OSHA too advocates several forms of training - online, classroom, and on-the-job training.
 As such, it is the employer's duty to train employees who will work at height to carry out their job tasks.
 Depending on the work tasks, the level of training offered to workers can differ as can the type of training.

-As a provider of online training programs, HAZWOPER OSHA LLC offers fall protection training to protect workers’ safety and health when they work at heights.
+As a provider of online training programs, our OSHA Competent Person for Fall Protection Training is designed to protect workers' safety and health when they work at heights.
 We also offer a scaffolding training program for workers expected to work on scaffolds to successfully complete their jobs.